-David Prince, M.D., Professor of Neurology and Neurological Sciences: Dr. Prince is the former director of the Epilepsy Training Program.
+David Prince, M.D., Professor of Neurology and Neurological Sciences.
+Dr. Prince is the former director of the Epilepsy Training Program.
 Current research directions in Dr. Prince's laboratory include 1) developmental studies of neuronal function in normal and epileptogenic rat neocortex, including experiments focused on cellular electrophysiology and anatomy of cortical developmental malformations; 2) anatomic and physiologic properties of neurons in areas of chronic cortical injury and epileptogenesis in a model of post-traumatic epilepsy studied in vitro; alterations of membrane properties and reorganization of receptors and cortical circuits occurring after such injuries are being investigated; 3) actions of transmitters and neuropeptides within intra-thalamic circuits as they relate to rhythmic activities in models of petit mal epilepsy; and 4) electrophysiology and anatomy of cortical interneurons, and their modulation by neurotransmitters.
 Trainees in his laboratory learn a variety of techniques including use of in vitro neocortical, hippocampal, and thalamic slices; combined physiologic-anatomic analysis of labeled neurons; immunocytochemistry; methods for drug application and assessment of physiological effects of agonists; models of acute epileptogenesis; and production of chronic epileptogenic foci in mammalian brain in vivo.
 Dr. Prince and his colleagues and fellows have employed patch-clamp techniques to study whole-cell currents and single channel activities from cortical and thalamic neurons in slices, using both “blind” slice-patch methods and infrared video microscopy to record from directly-visualized cells.
-Collaborative interactions have been maintained with Dr. Huguenard and more recently with Drs.
-Reimer, McConnell, and Mobley.
-As of 5/1/04, there are five postdoctoral fellows in Dr. Prince’s laboratory.

-Richard Reimer, MD, Assistant Professor of Neurology and Neurological Sciences (New training faculty): Dr. Reimer recently joined the Stanford faculty after finishing a residency in neurology at UCSF and post-doctoral fellowship with Dr. Robert Edwards at UCSF.
+Richard Reimer, MD, Associate Professor of Neurology and Neurological Sciences.
+Dr. Reimer recently joined the Stanford faculty after finishing a residency in neurology at UCSF and post-doctoral fellowship with Dr. Robert Edwards at UCSF.
 His post-doctoral work focused on identifying transporter proteins involved in neurotransmitter release and metabolism.
 His laboratory used molecular, biochemical and cell biological approaches to understanding how transporters are involved in the normal physiology of neurons and how their activity is modulated in pathological states including animal models of epilepsy.
 Trainees in his laboratory will learn techniques for studying expression and function of transporters, metabolism of neurotransmitters and trafficking of proteins.

 Robert Sapolsky, Ph.D.
 Professor of Biological Sciences, Neurology and Neurological Sciences: Dr. Sapolsky's interests are in the cellular and molecular mechanisms underlying necrotic neuronal death, the role of stress and of glucocorticoids in promoting this process, and the use of gene therapy approaches using viral vectors to protect neurons from injury.
 His trainees gain experience in primary neuronal culturing, use of in vitro and in vivo models of damage to neurons, microdialysis studies of excitatory amino acid trafficking, measurements of calcium concentrations in cytoplasm, detection of reactive oxygen species and quantification of oxidative damage, and molecular biological techniques for construction and delivery of viral vectors.
 The Sapolsky laboratory was among the first to document that sustained stress can damage the hippocampus and that glucocorticoids are critical to such neurotoxicity.
 These agents also impair the capacity of hippocampal neurons to survive after insults including seizures.
 Cellular and molecular events leading to hippocampal neuronal death are being examined, and in addition, approaches are being designed to confer resistance to such events through overexpression of potentially protective genes.
 Dr. Sapolsky's contributions have been recognized by receipt of several awards including the Lindsley Prize and a Young Investigator of the Year Award from the Society for Neuroscience.